Homas/ioc2rpz.gui/README.md

 ioc2rpz configuration files are saved to "/opt/ioc2rpz.gui/export-cfg" folder.

+The database initialisation script also creates a sample configuration.
+To immediatelly start using the sample configuration it you need to update public and management IP-addresses of ioc2rpz server.
+If you already started ioc2rpz server please restart it or send a management signal to reload configuration.
+The init script doesn't create a default user.
+You should create the administrator after the first start.
+Please do it ASAP.

 ### Dependencies
 PHP7, SQLite, ISC Bind tools (dig only command).
 The following packets are required for Alpine linux with Apache web-server: